 Currency transactions - An underlying fund may enter into currency transactions on a spot (i.e., cash) basis at the prevailing rate in the currency exchange market to provide for the purchase or sale of a currency needed to purchase a security denominated in such currency.
-In addition, an underlying fund may enter into forward currency contracts and may purchase and sell options on currencies to protect against changes in currency exchange rates, to increase exposure to a particular foreign currency, at a future date, which may be any fixed number of days from the date of the contract agreed upon by the parties, at a price set at the time of the contract.
+In addition, an underlying fund may enter into forward currency contracts and may purchase and sell options on currency to protect against changes in currency exchange rates, to increase exposure to a particular foreign currency, to shift exposure to currency fluctuations from one currency to another or to seek to increase returns.
+A forward currency contract is an obligation to purchase or sell a specific currency at a future date, which may be any fixed number of days from the date of the contract agreed upon by the parties, at a price set at the time of the contract.
 Some forward currency contracts, called non-deliverable forwards or NDFs, do not call for physical delivery of the currency and are instead settled through cash payments.
-Forward currency contracts are typically privately negotiated and traded in the interbank market between large commercial banks (or other currency trades) and their customers.
-Although forward contracts entered into by an underlying fund will typically involve the purchase or sell a non-U.S. currency against the U.S. dollar, the underlying fund so may purchase or sell a non-U.S. currency against the U.S. dollar, the underlying fund so may purchase or sell a non-U.S. currency against the renerve.
+Forward currency contracts are typically privately negotiated and traded in the interbank market between large commercial banks (or other currency traders) and their customers.
+Although forward contracts entered into by an underlying fund will typically involve the purchase or sell a non-U.S. currency against the U.S. dollar, the underlying fund also may purchase or sell a non-U.S. currency against another non-U.S.

 An underlying fund may also purchase or write put and call options on foreign currencies on exchanges or in the over-the-counter ("OTC") market.
 A put option on a foreign currency gives the purchaser of the option the right to sell a foreign currency at the exercise price until the option expires.
 A call option on a foreign currency gives the purchaser of the option the right to purchase the currency at the exercise price until the option expires.
 Currency options, to the extent not exercised, will expire and the underlying fund, as the purchaser, would experience a loss to the extent of the premium paid for the option.
 Instead of purchasing a call option to hedge against an anticipated increase in the dollar cost of securities to be acquired, the underlying fund could write a put option on the relevant currency, which, if exchange rates move in the manner projected, will expire unexercised and allow the underlying fund to hedge such increased cost up to the amount of the premium.
-As in the case of other types of options, however, writing a currency option will provide a hedge only up to the amount of the premium, and only if exchange rates move in the expected direction.
-If this does not occur, the option may be exercised and the underlying fund would be required to purchase or sell the underlying fund so the of the option of the benefit that might otherwise have been obtained from favorable movements in exchange rates.
+As in the case of other types of options, however, writing a currency option would be required to purchase or sell the underlying fund so the option of the benefit that might otherwise have been obtained from favorable movements in exchange rates.
 OTC options are bilateral contracts that are individually negotiated and they are generally less liquid than exchange-traded options.
 Although this type of arrangement allows the purchaser or writer greater flexibility to tailor an option to its needs, OTC options generally involve credit risk to the counterparty, whereas for exchange-traded options, credit risk is mutualized through the involvement of the applicable clearing house.
-Currency options traded on exchanges may be subject to position limits, which may limit the ability of the underlying fund to reduce currency risk using such option
+Currency options traded on exchanges may be subject to position limits, which may limit the ability of the underlying fund to reduce currency risk using such options.
+To the extent that the U.S. options markets are closed while the markets for the underlying rurencies remain open, substantial price and rate movements may take place in the eU.S. options markets.
+S